ABA • CRCM

 Salary data indicates that CRCM holders earn average annual compensation in the range of $85,000 to $125,000, with experienced professionals and senior leaders earning upward of $180,000 depending on institution size, geography, and role.
 In addition to compensation advantages, active CRCMs receive a complimentary electronic subscription to ABA Risk and Compliance magazine, discounted registration at ABA conferences, access to the Certification Manager tool for tracking continuing education, and annual renewal fee waivers for referring new certification candidates.
 The credential requires 60 continuing education credits every three years to maintain, keeping holders current with the evolving regulatory environment.

-2. Tailspin National Bank is evaluating its flood insurance compliance.
-A borrower is obtaining a loan secured by a residential building located in a Special Flood Hazard Area.
-The outstanding loan principal is $180,000, and the building's replacement cost is $300,000.
-What is the minimum amount of flood insurance coverage the bank must require?
+2. Adatum Savings Bank's compliance manager is reviewing the bank's flood insurance program.
+A loan officer originated a mortgage loan secured by a building located in a Special Flood Hazard Area.
+The outstanding loan principal is $180,000, the replacement cost of the building is $300,000, and the maximum NFIP coverage for a residential building is $250,000.
+What is the minimum required flood insurance coverage amount?
 (Select one!)